-- children with disabilities and additional needs, including those with special educational needs - young carers - children showing early signs of being drawn into anti-social or criminal behaviour, including gangs and organised crime; - o children who frequently go missing from home, school or care; - o children who are misusing drugs or alcohol; - children at risk of exploitation through modern slavery and trafficking; - children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse: - o children who have returned home from care; - children who show early signs of abuse or neglect; - children at risk of radicalisation; - o privately fostered children. - Where the child's extra needs require services, consideration will be given to what early help support can be offered a child by the school. - If the child requires an early help service from another agency, the school will make a referral to the Early Help service (via the Children and Families Contact team) for appropriate help and support.
+- children with disabilities and additional needs, including those with special educational needs - o children with mental health needs - o young carers - children showing early signs of being drawn into anti-social or criminal behaviour, including gangs and organised crime or county lines; - $\circ$ children who frequently go missing from home, school or care; - children who are misusing drugs or alcohol; - children at risk of exploitation through modern slavery and trafficking; - children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse; - o children who have returned home from care; - o children who show early signs of abuse or neglect; - o children at risk of radicalisation; - children at risk from honour based abuse ie: FGM, forced marriage - children who have a parent in prison or who are affected by parental offending; - o privately fostered children; - children who are persistently absent from school including for part of the school day. - Where the child's extra needs require services, consideration will be given to what early help support can be offered a child by the school/college. - If the child requires an early help service from another agency, the school/college will make a referral to the Early Help service (via the Children and Families Contact team) for appropriate help and support.
 Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child.

-- Where the child is receiving an Early Help service, the school will work as part of the Team around the Family and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
-If the school believes that this is not the case, consideration should be given making a referral for a statutory social work service.
+- Where the child is receiving an Early Help service, the school/college will work as part of the Team around the Family and take up the role of lead professional where this is appropriate. - Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
+If the school/college believes that this is not the case, consideration should be given making a referral for a statutory social work service.

-3.2 Referral for a statutory social work service
+4.2 Referral for a statutory social work service

-Where there are concerns about a child's welfare, staff will act immediately by seeking the advice of the designated safeguarding lead or their deputy are most likely to have the most complete safeguarding overview.
+Where there are concerns about a child's welfare, staff will act immediately by seeking the advice of the designated safeguarding lead or their deputy as they are most likely to have the most complete safeguarding overview.
 Following consultation the designated safeguarding lead should decide on whether to make a referral to CSSW via the Contact Service.